jundiya/Portfolio/README.md

 # Data Analytics Learning
-These will be my portfolio of subject learning or projects leading to Data Analytics.<br/>
+These will be my portfolio of subject learning or projects leading to Data Analytics.

 ## Google Data Analytics Professional Certificate